Infection caused by Escherichia coli

 In the case of HUS, a rare condition as previously stated, the E. coli bacteria causes bloody diarrhoea and blood clotting in the smallest veins (thrombotic microangiopathy).
 This leads to kidney failure and also the alteration of other organs such as the heart and brain.

-HUS is a serious phenomenon, which if not diagnosed and treated early, can cause death.
+HUS is a serious phenomenon, which, if is not diagnosed and treated early, can cause death.

 Infection with E. coli, which primarily affects the urinary tracts, causes discomfort when urinating, pain and increased frequency of urination, and fever if the kidneys are affected.

-HUS is characterised by a feeling of general unwellness, bloody diarrhoea, with or without a fever.
+HUS is characterised by a feeling of general unwellness, bloody diarrhea, with or without a fever.

 Infection by E. coli, normally a urinary infection, affects breastfeeding infants who do not have control of their sphincters, something which facilitates the extension of the intestinal flora into the urinary tract, and also in women of childbearing age.